rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) (~7 months), [CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) (~6 months), and [T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris) (~4 months).
 Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
 And, I still had to internalize a lot of this when I started my actual Haskell job.

 I probably have convinced you that either I am slow on the uptake or FP is just too hard.
 My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to it and trying to learn FP only as part of a project work is not going to work well.
-Unfortunately, a large effort outside of project scope is incompatible with how the industry works.
+Unfortunately, a large effort outside of a project scope is incompatible with how the industry works.
 The other point is that even though my learning effort was high, it was still lower than concurrent cognitive loads I was facing at work.
 Was I allowed to use what I learned, the result might had been a net decrease.
 We should not think about the learning effort in isolation.

 How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?: